Animal Care Society Homepage

 • Is the area I live in built up?
 If so, will I have complaints from my neighbours if the dog barks?

 • Remember, they don't watch TV, don't go for a pint, don't read a book or a paper, it's YOU THEY WANT AND NEED !
+Will YOU be there for them?

 It is important to remember that a Pet is for life, everyday we get calls from people wanting to re-home their pets, simply because they did not think it through before they decided to adopt a pet.
-Please don't let this happen to you, with planning and carefull thought you will have true friend for life.
+Please don't let this happen to you, with planning and careful thought you will have true friend for life.

 Choose to browse either cats or dogs: Click the links below.